matthewviray/power-outages-project/README.md

 ></iframe>

 ### Results from our K-S test:
-From our permutation test that I preformed using `ks_2samp`.
+From our test that I preformed using `ks_2samp`.
 With `ks_2samp` I was able to preform a Kolmogorov–Smirnov (KS) test and get a p-value to test my hypothesis with a 0.05 significance level.
 The p-value I got for this test was 0.0617.
 So, I fail to reject the null suggesting the distribution of `AREAPCT_URBAN` is the same between missing and non missing `AREAPCT_URBAN` values.
 Meaning the missingness of `OUTAGE.DURATION` is not dependent on `AREAPCT_URBAN`.

 # Hypothesis testing